fiduh/-terraform-aws-apigateway-v2/docs/README.md

 HTTP API provides an HTTP endpoint

 #### Create routes
 Routes are a way to send incoming API requests to backend resources.
 Routes consist of two parts: an HTTP method and a resource path, for example, GET /items.
+The ANY method matches all methods that you haven't defined for a resource. $default route acts as a catch-all for requests that don't match any other routes.

 #### Create an integration
 You create an integration to connect a route to backend resources.

 #### Attach your integration to routes

+#### Stage

+#### Deployment